Skip to content

 doi status

-The two newly indexed papers come back as added, the records present in both pulls as unchanged, and the re-indexed paper that fell out of the later pull as removed.
+The 43 papers indexed since the baseline come back as added, the 83 present in both pulls as unchanged, and the one that fell out of the later pull as removed.
 The frame is sorted by status then DOI, so the categories group together.

 To act on one category, filter the frame on status as you would any pandas DataFrame.